 READ ALSO: 10 Ways to Overcome Insomnia Naturally

 - You are too emotional

 You are probably an emotional person, and that is okay.
 You are human and having an emotional response to things or events is normal.
 It shows people what you are feeling.
 However, when you notice that you are experiencing unexplainable crying episodes, there could be an underlying cause which could be one of the signs you need to take a mental health day.

 Crying has numerous benefits for your mental health as it is a way for the body to eliminate toxins, relieve pain, and enhance your mood.
-When you notice you are crying more than you usually do, the best thing is to take a mental health day to see a professional.
+When you notice you are crying more than you usually do, the best thing is to take a mental health day to seek professional help.

 - You keep getting sick